sambcox/enigma/README.md

 ## Test Driven Development
 I feel again that I did well here.
 I am covering 100% of my code based on SimpleCov, as well all of my methods are tested.
 My only shortfall is that I did not use any mocks or stubs, which I felt were unnecessary as everthing is both unit and integration tested.

+## Version Control
+Lastly, I feel I did well here.
+I have 40 commits and 11 pull requests as of writing this, and they are all well named and communicate what I am doing.
+All items in pull requests are related, such as encrypt, decrypt, and crack.